Security Awareness Statistics

-Wombat Security Technologies CEO Joe Ferrara asserts that videos and classroom-based security awareness trainings which do not engage the participants are doomed to fail from their launch.
-It does not scale as good as online training and is more disruptive to the employees’ productivity.
+Wombat Security Technologies CEO Joe Ferrara asserts that videos and classroom-based security awareness trainings that do not engage the participants are doomed to fail from their launch.
+It does not scale as well as online training and is more disruptive to the employees’ productivity.

 What is effective or not in security awareness training?